 Democratic election of the executive and technical leadership of the Affiliate.

-Establishment and operation of the Affiliate as a not-for-profit organization.
+Establishment and operation of the Affiliate as a not-for-profit - or within a not-for-profit - organization.

 Balloting rules that are consensus-based; majority-qualified (e.g. more than 60% affirmative of the combined "yes" and "no" votes); and include an obligation to seek satisfactory resolution of negative votes.